-It won’t land in your lap without hard work, sacrifice, and a little luck, but you can be a commercial flight attendant, corporate flight attendant, or whoever you really want to be if you put effort and all your energy into your dream.
+Definitely, this job won’t land in your lap without hard work, sacrifice, and a little luck.
+But you can become a corporate flight attendant (or call it VIP flight attendant or private jet stewardess) or whoever you really want to be if you put effort and all your energy into your dream.

-Today’s article includes a story and tips from VIP Air Hostess who went above and beyond to make her dream of a corporate cabin crew come true.
+And today’s article is a bit different.
+Today, I am sharing a story and tips from one of my friends who is a VIP air hostess in the US.
+She went above and beyond to make her dream of a corporate cabin crew come true.

-Her name is Yunna and she is originally from Ukraine.
-Yunna has been working for a corporate airline company for a while and knows precisely how much energy one needs to put in order to see the world as a flight attendant.
+Her name is Yunna and she is originally from Ukraine (where I come from too.)
+This girl has been working for a corporate airline company for a while and knows how much energy one needs to put in order to see the world as a private jet flight attendant.

 And I was always curious to see what the inside of a luxury jet looked like…

 What it would feel like to fly on one?

 One day we were shooting photos for our company website.
 They asked me if I could pose in front of an airplane in my work uniform.

 I put my hair in a bun and wore a navy blue shirt and a skirt.
 We took a few shots inside the plane.
 I did the “briefing” pose, demonstrating the emergency exits and pretending as if I were a flight attendant.

 This is the moment it dawned on me that I could actually become a flight attendant.